obvonage/deved-platform/content/blog/en/devcity-comes-to-london.md

 Featuring a mix of Vonage speakers and special guests, the DevCity content will equip you with everything you need to know about integrating our Communications APIs into your projects - be it voice, video, SMS or verify.
 We’ll also be meeting happy Vonage customers, analysing the latest trends and demonstrating first-hand how you can supercharge your communications.

-Come for the content, but stay for the party - we’ll be offering a unique range of activations, games and competitions, as well as the chance for you to get your hands on the latest swag that everyone’s talking about.
+Come for the tech, but stay for the party - we’ll be offering a unique range of experiences, games and competitions, as well as the chance for you to get your hands on the latest swag that everyone’s talking about.

 **Sounds Great!
 Here is the Plan for London:**